Skip to main content

 Uniforms and equipment needed to officiate varies by sport.
 Most equipment and uniforms can be purchased from General Sports in Edina (generalsportsmn.com) or from various outlets online.
 Many outfitters have affordable starter packages for new officials.

-Several sports (volleyball, basketball, wrestling, adapted soccer, adapted floor hockey) have apparel agreements with Smitty Apparel.
-Smitty shirts with the MSHSL crest must be worn in these sports.
+Several sports (adapted soccer, volleyball, football, soccer, swimming & diving, basketball, wrestling, adapted floor hockey, baseball, and softball) have apparel agreements with Smitty Apparel.
+Smitty shirts with the MSHSL logo must be worn in these sports.

-Check with an Association member or Coordinator in your sport for more information.
+Check with an Association member or Rules Coordinator in your sport for more information.

 How do I get scheduled for contests/games?